Darien-Ford/matrix_multiplication/README.md

   - Navigate to `/matrix_multiplication`
   - Run the `make` command
   - Run `./matrix_multiplication`
-  - Enter the dimensions for Matrix A separated by spaces
+  - Enter the dimensions for Matrix A, separated by spaces (MxN --> M N)
-  - Enter the dimensions for Matrix B separated by spaces
+  - Enter the dimensions for Matrix B, separated by spaces (NxP --> N P)
+  - Enter the elements for Matrix A, separated by spaces (M*N Elements)
+  - Enter the elements for Matrix B, separated by spaces (N*P Elements)